jl-oclinux/SecWinBatchMode/Win10-Initial-Setup-Script/README.md

 Command using the script above:

-    powershell.exe -NoProfile -ExecutionPolicy Bypass -File swmb.ps1 -include mytweaks.psm1 MyTweak1 MyTweak2
+    powershell.exe -NoProfile -ExecutionPolicy Bypass -File swmb.ps1 -import mytweaks.psm1 MyTweak1 MyTweak2

 ### Combination

 All features described above can be combined.
 You can have a preset which includes both tweaks from the original script and your personal ones.
-Both `-include` and `-preset` options can be used more than once, so you can split your tweaks into groups and then combine them based on your current needs.
-The `-include` modules are always imported before the first tweak is applied, so the order of the command line parameters doesn't matter and neither does the order of the tweaks (except for `RequireAdmin`, which should always be called first and `Restart`, which should be always called last).
+Both `-import` and `-preset` options can be used more than once, so you can split your tweaks into groups and then combine them based on your current needs.
+The `-import` modules are always imported before the first tweak is applied, so the order of the command line parameters doesn't matter and neither does the order of the tweaks (except for `RequireAdmin`, which should always be called first and `Restart`, which should be always called last).
 It can happen that some tweaks are applied more than once during a singe run because you have them in multiple presets.
 That shouldn't cause any problems as the tweaks are idempotent.
 Example of a preset file `otherpreset.txt`:

     MyTweak1